AcademyPgh/StarterKit/Windows/README.md

 1. open Chrome!
 You might want to pin it to your taskbar.
 2. open Visual Studio (pin?), create a new project, and make sure that you've got the type `Console App (.NET Framework)` available.
 3. run `rails new my_project_name` from the command line and have it complete successfully
+4. open Riot (pin?!) and follow instructions [on the wiki](https://wiki.workhardpgh.com/index.php?title=Matrix) to get signed in to group chat